Four Theories of Press Authoritarian, Libertarian, Social Responsibility

 4. Communist Soviet Theory

 Communist Soviet Theory describes that the ministry of the respective government controls the press media, but they are free to work for the society.
 The government regulates and guides mass media outlets for the benefit of the people.
-They can publish any news without taking permission from the authority, but the government agency controls the entire system at the end of the day.
+They can publish any news without obtaining permission from the authorities, but the government agency controls the entire system at the end of the day.

 Communist Soviet Theory Example